cmohge1/lrbs-digital-scholarly-editing/day_4_plan.md

 ---
 layout: page
-title: day 4
+title: Day 4
 permalink: /day4/
 ---
 ## Synopsis

-Today we will survey two digital approaches for collating texts.
+Today we will go over recent textual scholarship relating to genetic criticism and social text theory.
+We will also survey two digital approaches for collating texts.

+## Aims

+- Understand the differences between eclectic and genetic text editing.
+- Understand how "social text" theory changed the landscape of editing.
+- A working knowledge of using TextLab to transcribe manuscripts.
+- Familiarity with electronic collation options.

 ### Day 4 (Thursday, 5 July)